BACK TO DIRECTIVES

 Implementation Protocol

-4. Stop immediately when criteria are met.
+4. Stop immediately upon completion.

-Exit criteria should be observable and enforceable.
+Exit criteria must be binary and verifiable.

 Common Errors